New money in Maine

 An even younger generation is often present in the form of “41” granddaughter Lauren Bush and her husband David Lauren, son of billionaire designer Ralph.
 The couple can often be spotted riding bikes and dining out at local favorites like Wandby Landing—named after a shipwreck—or stopping by the exclusive Kennebunk River Club.

 Just down the road from Walker’s Point is the elegant stone mansion built for author Kenneth Roberts in 1938.
-It’s now home to actor Patrick Dempsey, who purchased it a few years ago—a Maine native who has endured himself to all, thanks to his philanthropic endeavors.
+It’s now home to actor Patrick Dempsey, who purchased it a few years ago—a Maine native who has endeared himself to all, thanks to his philanthropic endeavors.

 Perhaps more surprising is the fact that Mr. Saturday Night Fever himself, John Travolta, has a place on the traditionally preppy midcoast preserve of Dark Harbor on Isleboro.
 In 2021, he listed his historic 10,000-square-foot house for sale for $5 million after the death of his wife, Kelly Preston, but subsequently took it off the market.